Tonsil stones, or tonsilloliths, are hard white or yellow formations that are located on or within the tonsils.

 During this procedure, a laser is used to eliminate the crypts where tonsil stones lodge.
-It’s often performed under local anesthesia.
+This procedure is often performed using local anesthesia.
 Discomfort and recovery time are usually minimal.

 In coblation cryptolysis, no heat is involved.
 Instead, radio waves transform a salt solution into charged ions.
 These ions can cut through tissue.
 As with lasers, coblation cryptolysis reduces tonsil crypts but without the same burning sensation.

-In some cases, antibiotics can be used to treat tonsil stones.
-Antibiotics can be used to eliminate the bacteria that play a crucial role in the tonsil stones’ development and growth.
+In some cases, antibiotics can be used to manage tonsil stones.
+They can be used to lower the bacteria counts that play a crucial role in the development and growth of the tonsil stones.

-The downside of antibiotics is that they won’t treat the underlying cause that’s resulting in the stones, and they come with their own potential side effects.
-They also shouldn’t be used in the long term, meaning the tonsil stones will likely return after you stop using the antibiotics.
+The downside of antibiotics is that they won’t treat the underlying cause of the stones, and they come with their own potential side effects.
+They also shouldn’t be used long term, which means the tonsil stones will likely return after you stop using the antibiotics.